 A huge problem of marketing in the 21st Century is the fact that ads are literally everywhere.
 They are in places we couldn’t even have conceived of 10-15 years ago.

-This has contributed to the phenomenon called “banner blindness” where people will subconsciously ignore ads because our eyes are trained to recognise them before they are even properly looked at.
+This has contributed to the phenomenon called “banner blindness” where people will subconsciously ignore ads because our eyes are trained to recognise them before they are even properly read (or noticed for that matter).

 18% of consumers are influenced by YouTube videos created by influencers.
 Is this really a surprise?
 YouTube, the unanimous home of online videos, has literally billions of hours of video for users to watch.
 With users being able to make money from creating engaging content, many people have made a career out of creating YouTube content.